haru0702/Python-Code/README.md

-This is the collectioon of the python exercises.
+This is the collection of the python exercises.